-4.6.1 Table 4-3: Pre-Transplant Investigations
+4.6.1 Pre-Transplant Investigations

 Pre-transplant investigations should be performed per standard of care at the transplant center.
-The following is a list of recommended studies based on what is typically performed prior to standard autologous transplant or for patients receiving transplant for sickle cell disease at Boston Children's Hospital.
-These are listed as a guideline for typical clinical care:
+A list of recommended studies based on what is typically performed at Boston Children's Hospital is included in Appendix F.